-These include: the illusion of control (the individual's belief that he can influence through personal skills the result of a situation related to chance); "near-miss" results (jackpot results very close to the big win - jackpot) increases the individual's motivation for the game; player error in random processing (player considers that recent consecutive results are less likely to be repeated - if more than one red card has been drawn, most players tend to believe that a black colour).
+All gamblers, including non-pathological, are susceptible to the development of cognitive distortions.
+The cognitive approach explains gambling behavior by relating to a variety of cognitive distortions that are based on different misperceptions.
+One of the basic characteristics of players' cognitions is the tendency to overestimate the possibility of winning through a variety of cognitive distortions in the processing of chances, abilities and probabilities.
+These include: the illusion of control (the individual's belief that he can influence through personal skills the result of a situation related to chance); "near-miss" results (jackpot results very close to the big win - jackpot) increases the individual's motivation for the game; player error in random processing (player considers that recent consecutive results are less likely to be repeated - if more than one red card has been drawn, most players tend to believe that a black color) (Langer, 1975, p.
+311).

-It has been shown that pathological players have a higher tendency to verbalize erroneous perceptions, and the response to the "Anonymous Gamblers" training program has a degree of failure directly proportional to the intensity of the distortions.
-At the same time, there was an attenuation of cognitive distortions in individuals who accessed cognitive-behavioral therapy techniques.
+It has been shown that pathological players have a higher tendency to verbalize erroneous perceptions, and the response to the "Anonymous Gamblers" training program has a degree of failure directly proportional to the intensity of the distortions (Lawrence, Astley-Jones, & Gray, 2009, pp. 481-490) At the same time, there was an attenuation of cognitive distortions in individuals who accessed cognitivebehavioral therapy techniques (Fortune & Goodie, 2012, p.
+298).

 A study investigating the connections between different areas of the brain and gambling pathology by the presence of cognitive distortions compared patients with lesions in the ventromedial prefrontral cortex, insular cortex or amygdala (study group) with healthy patients and patients with other lesions - which do not include the targeted areas (control lot).
-It was observed that patients in the study group did not show a tendency to develop cognitive distortions in gambling behavior.
+It was observed that patients in the study group did not show a tendency to develop cognitive distortions in gambling behavior (Oei & Gordon, 2008, pp. 91-105)

 Mystical thinking, defined as a strong belief based on the erroneous perception of the cause-effect association between two independent events, is considered to play a considerable instrumental role in maintaining game behavior.
 Superstitions can be cognitive (the belief that a certain mental state can increase the chances of winning), talismanic (the belief that an object can influence the outcome) or behavioral (the belief that a ritual can influence the success of an activity).
 These are significantly more common in pathological gamblers compared to non-pathological gamblers.
-It has also been observed that players with more mystical thinking exhibit more severe game behavior (engage in more frequent, longer-term play sessions, exhibit more pronounced risky behaviors in terms of amounts played and loans) in compared to players with a low level of superstition.
+It has also been observed that players with more mystical thinking exhibit more severe game behavior (engage in more frequent, longer-term play sessions, exhibit more pronounced risky behaviors in terms of amounts played and loans) in compared to players with a low level of superstition (Joukhador, Blaszczynski, & Maccallum, 2004, pp. 171-180).

-At the level of current research, it is insufficiently demonstrated whether mystical thinking is a risk factor for pathological gambling, or appear as a repercussion of this behavior, but it is well established that it has a role in maintaining and aggravating the pathology.
+At the level of current research, it is insufficiently demonstrated whether mystical thinking is a risk factor for pathological gambling, or appear as a repercussion of this behavior, but it is well established that it has a role in maintaining and aggravating the pathology (Joukhador, Blaszczynski, & Maccallum, 2004, pp. 171-180).

 Another important cognitive dimension that is considered to contribute to the development of pathological gambling symptoms is represented by metacognitions.
-A three-phase metacognitive approach to addictive behaviors has been formulated that includes: attention bias, extended thinking (example: thinking about desire to play, ruminations and worries) and disruption of metacognitive monitoring ability, components associated with maladaptive consequences that include increased levels of craving and engaging in game behavior.
+A three-phase metacognitive approach to addictive behaviors has been formulated that includes: attention bias, extended thinking (example: thinking about desire to play, ruminations and worries) and disruption of metacognitive monitoring ability, components associated with maladaptive consequences that include increased levels of craving and engaging in game behavior (Spada, Giustina, Rolandi, Fernie, & Caselli, 2015, pp. 614-622)